-Axtel Networks, the Infrastructure Unit, supports mobile and fixed Carriers, national and international; data center operators, internet giants, as well as cloud and content providers; to grow their network coverage and capacity to satisfy the needs of their final clients, providing them with a wide range of fiber optic and spectrum based services, capitalizing opportunities related to the increasing data demand.
+Axtel Networks, , offers infrastructure solutions based in its fiber optics and spectrum network to expand the capacity of Carriers, national and international; mobile and data center operators, internet giants, cloud and content providers, which also serve final clients, capitalizing opportunities related to the increasing data demand.

-It is the largest neutral infrastructure operator in Mexico, hosting 44,300 km of fiber optics, including 23,000 km of transport or long-distance network and 21,300 km of metropolitan rings, including 12,600 km of capacity agreements (IRU).
+It is the most important neutral infrastructure operator in Mexico, hosting 47,300 km of fiber optics, including 23,800 km of transport or long-distance network and 23,500 km of metropolitan rings.
+It also has spectrum in the 7, 10.5, 15,

-It also has spectrum in the 7, 10.5, 15, 23 and 38 GHz bands used for last-mile wireless connectivity and metropolitan coverage for the enterprise segment, and more than 1,000 sites nationwide for fiber optics and digital radio coverage.
+23 and 38 GHz bands used for last-mile wireless connectivity and metropolitan coverage for the enterprise segment.